Barrister Salary in the UK

 Tax Tips for Barristers

 Barristers are self-employed and pay tax through self-assessment.
 Chambers fees (typically 20-25% of gross income) and professional expenses are deductible.
 Income can be highly irregular, particularly in early years.
-See the self-employed calculator for tax planning.
+Use our self-employed tax calculator to see your exact take home pay after expenses.

 Want to calculate with your exact salary, student loans, or pension?